llm-operator/docs/docs/source/index.rst

    </p>

    <p style="text-align:center">
-   <strong>Convert your GPU clusters to a platform for generative AI workloads</strong>
+   <strong>Transform your GPU clusters into a powerhouse for generative AI workloads</strong>
    </p>